 Ellyn Bache grew up in Washington, DC, but has spent much of her adult life in the Carolinas.
 Although she studied English at the University of North Carolina at Chapel Hill and at the University of Maryland, she turned to writing rather than teaching when she was homebound with the two oldest of her four children.
 She began as a freelance newspaper journalist, publishing hundreds of articles in The Washington Post, Baltimore Sun, Hagerstown (MD) Morning Herald, Greenville (SC) News, Chicago Tribune, and others over the years.
 But her primary interest was always in fiction, and after several years of rejections while she taught herself the craft, her first short story appeared in McCall’s.
 It was followed by others in a wide variety of commercial and literary magazines, ranging from Good Housekeeping and Seventeen to Shenandoah to the Carolina Quarterly.
 A collection of sixteen of her stories, The Value of Kindness, won the Willa Cather Fiction Prize.
+She is also the author of an online chapbook of five stories, Family Ties, published by Wordrunner echapbooks.

 Ellyn’s family moved to Wilmington NC in 1985, where she completed her first novel, Safe Passage, about a family waiting to hear the fate of a son at the site of a terrorist bombing.
 The novel was later made into a film starring Susan Sarandon and Sam Shepard.